Transition Points Podcast

 I asked him about forming study groups during his time in the school of engineering and he said:

 RAY: I learned the value of just on the first day of class being like, Hey, I'm making a group chat.
 Who wants to join in?
 Yeah.
 I can't tell you, how many times this has saved me?
 You know, because not only do people meet up to study, and do like that, but you know, when you're doing homework, someone's like, hey, then he has who has number seven?
 And some guys like, I have number seven.
-Another guy's like, I have number sevens.
+Another guy's like, I have number seven.
 Like let's compare answers.
 And then you do that.
 And then oh, my God, it is so useful to do that.
-Seniors, my last semester of college, I got a math minor in college and take two after classes.
-And for some reason, I decided to take elementary number theory, its called elementary number theory, it was number theory?
-I think I got this the sea by the package Elementary, the name thing was gonna be easy.
+Seniors, my last semester of college, I got a math minor in college.
+And for some reason, I decided to take elementary number theory, its called elementary theory of numbers, it was number theory.
+I think I got this the seed by the fact of the name Elementary, the name thinking it was gonna be easy.
 It was, it was the hardest classes I've taken.
 Wow.
-Oh, that was all kind of small.
-But I just that whole was made a group chat thing.
-And we would end to do every single homework, we would meet for a couple hours.
-And like, you could rent these little sort of cubicles, or meeting rooms, a library, we'll meet there.
-And we will kind of hammer out the homework, which was great, because I would not have to, like pass that class otherwise. [...]
+Oh, it was kind of small.
+But I just that whole make a group chat thing.
+And we would and to do every single homework, we would meet for a couple hours.
+And like, you could rent these little sort of cubicles, or meeting rooms, a library, we’d meet there.
+And we would kind of hammer out the homework, which was great, because I would not have, like passed that class otherwise. [...]
 Making groups has helped me a lot in college.
 I couldn't have done it without making these groups.

-EMMA: I wouldn't have been able to get through it.
+CAM: I wouldn't have been able to get through it.
 Like, if I had no friends, if I was by myself, there's no way.
 It would be impossible to get through it.
 Yeah.
-Like it's like basically, you're working with these people so closely, like and everyone's going to each other with questions like there's just no way you got to do it by yourself.
+Like it's like basically, you're working with these people so closely, and everyone's going to each other with questions like there's just no way you could do it by yourself.
+Freshman and sophomore year I didn’t have a lot of friends so I was like working by myself a lot.
+It was so hard.
+By the time I got to junior year, people realized you either had to make friends or you’re screwed.
+So people started working together.
+Even sometimes you’d be working with people you didn’t even know.
+People would come up to you and they would see what you’re working on and they’d be like ‘hey are you in this class?’ and you’re like ‘yeah’, and they’d sit next to you and you’d start working on it with them.
+Yeah, you can’t do it by yourself.

 CAM: Yeah, it's definitely a lot harder.
 I mean, even like for general stuff, like your homework, like, obviously, like even professors and stuff, encourage working with other people on homework, I guess kind of what our workload is like, but it's just the thing with like, COVID is, since all of our classes were in person in the new program, I didn't know anyone because only people the only person I knew was my roommate.
 So like we stuck together, but I didn't know anyone else.
 So like it was just me and him.
-Working on this stuff together, it's definitely a lot harder because like an undergrad, we'd have like a whole group of people like five or six my friends.
-And we would always like go to the computer labs, and engineering buildings and work on stuff together with each other great questions and stuff like that is way different now.
-Definitely worse.
+Working on this stuff together, it's definitely a lot harder because like in undergrad, we'd have like a whole group of people like five or six my friends.
+And we would always like go to the computer labs and the engineering buildings and work on stuff together and ask each other if we had questions and stuff like that.
+But it’s way different now.
+It’s definitely worse.

 Implications

 Participants in the Science Minors and Achievers program valued the diversity they found at the Museum.
-However, for many that diversity was absent in the colleges they attended.
-Instead of finding a home with their peers, they felt alone.
-Some changed schools, some changed majors, and some stuck with it but graduated with less optimism and enthusiasm for STEM and their future as a whole.
+However, for many that kind of diversity was absent in the colleges they attended.
+Instead of finding a home with their peers, they felt alone and isolated.
+Some changed schools, some changed majors, and some stuck with it but graduated with less optimism and enthusiasm for STEM and for their future as a whole.

 Conclusion